 What We Want To See with the 8

-- Blood Pressure.
-One of the bigger letdowns with the Apple Series 7 was the belief that they would incorporate a blood pressure sensor in the watch.
+- Blood Pressure: One of the bigger letdowns with the Apple Series 7 was the belief that they would incorporate a blood pressure sensor in the watch.
 This is believed to be one of the likelier features coming in the Series 8.
+In fact, we’ll talk about this more shortly.

-- Upgraded Sleep Tracking.
-Apple Watch Series 7 still doesn’t tell you what stage of sleep you are in and when.
+- Upgraded Sleep Tracking: The Apple Watch Series 7 still doesn’t tell you what stage of sleep you are in and when.
 Since sleep stats are among many of the more important ones with the health and fitness industry this is still behind other wearables.

 Apple watches have generally followed a similar pricing model with their new watches starting at $399.
 While we suspect that the Apple Watch Series 8 will also follow this model, there is no guarantee that the price won’t go up if some serious features are added.